AI-luyuan/SFGAE/README.md

 ### data
 We provide two processed datasets, HMDD v2.0 and HMDD v3.2.
 The HMDD v2.0 dataset contains 495 miRNAs and 383 diseases, with 5430 associations between them.
-The HMDD v3.2 dataset contains 11930 associations between the miRNA and disease nodes in HMDD v2.0 dataset.
+The HMDD v3.2 dataset further complements the associations between the miRNA and disease nodes in v2.0 dataset.
 We also provide datasets for carrying out case studies on three diseases, *colon neoplasms*, *esophageal neoplasms*, and *kidney neoplasms*.

 File descriptions: